 Whilst the aesthetics of flat design are being refined to a universally accepted language, its way of communicating has altered drastically.
 Thanks to advancements in coding languages and internet speeds (particularly over mobile), we are now able to convey information more freely via the discipline of motion graphics.
 An interactive medium that consists of cause and effect (one of the key features of skeuomorphism) as a signifier, telling the user ‘I am doing something’.
 In motion design we refer to this as a transition.

 Google understands this.
 As seen in the below example, their latest rebrand introduces the use of 4 dots to form it’s own narrative, combining both flat aesthetics and skeuomorph processes through motion.
 As they put it “A dynamic distillation of the logotype for interactive, assistive, and transitional moments.”
 Listening, thinking, replying, incomprehension, and confirmation are some of the digital processes they are able to convey.
 Quickly and intuitively.

 Arguably this is the golden age for motion design.
-With motion graphics being my main specialism here at Orbital this is great news, people are starting to embrace the power of animation and how it can add incredible value to a product.
-It can turn a dull user experience rich and exciting, help tell a meaningful story that strengthens the user journey.
+With motion graphics being a main specialism here at Orbital this is great news, people are starting to embrace the power of animation and how it can add incredible value to a product.
+It can turn a dull user experience into something rich and exciting, it can help tell a meaningful story that strengthens the user journey.

 It’s possible that motion design is just another trend, a shiny new toy in the arsenal of a developer/designer that will one day be seen as clutter, much like realism before it.
 It’s also conceivable that some features may stay behind even long after the trend has died out, similar to how flat has adopted some minor realistic features including subtle drop shadows and gradients.
 As it currently stands, don’t expect motion design to go away any time soon.